SAT Reasoning Test

 SAT (SAT Reasoning Test or SAT subjects Test or both) is normally taken by high school juniors and seniors internationally.
 There is no eligibility conditions in terms of minimum marks for appearing in the SAT Reasoning Test (SAT Subject Tests), but several colleges need a good SAT score along with a good academic record.
 In addition, those colleges conduct their own tests, like Essay Writing, Personality Test etc and also ask for commendation letters from the teacher / College etc. A nicely written CV (Curriculum Vitae) can help students to increase their points in getting the admission.
 Some colleges specify the Subject Tests they require for admission or placement; others allow applicants to choose which tests to take.

 SAT Reasoning Test includes a Critical Reading, Mathematics, and writing sections, with a specific number of questions related to content.

 SAT Critical Reading Section: Critical Reading section of SAT Reasoning test is conducted for 70 minutes duration (two 25-min. sections and one 20-min. section) The section comprises of Critical reading and sentence-level reading which will carry comprehension, sentence completions, and paragraph-length critical reading.
 The score is 200-800.
 The critical reading section, (formerly known as the verbal section), includes short reading passages along with the existing long reading passages.
 Analogies have been eliminated, but sentence-completion questions and passage-based reading questions remain.

 SAT Mathematics Section:

-The duration of the test is 70 min. (two 25-min. sections and one 20-min. section) and comprises of questions from Number and operations; algebra and functions; geometry; statistics, probability, and data analysis.
-Will have five-choice multiple-choice questions and student-produced responses.
-The score level is 200-800
+The duration of the test is 70 min. (two 25-min. sections and one 20-min. section) and comprises of questions related to numbers and operations; algebra and functions; geometry; statistics, probability, and data analysis.
+They will have five-choice multiple-choice questions and student-produced responses.
+The score level is 200-800.